TechiAkki963/PostgreSQL/README.md

 > TO DISPLAY DUPLICATE DATA at ONCE

 ```
-e.g. : SELECT DISTINCT country FROM person ORDER BY person;
+SELECT DISTINCT country FROM person ORDER BY person;
 ```

 ---